William Armstrong (pilot)

 Flight Officer William Armstrong (October 30, 1924 – April 1, 1945)KIA was a member of the famed group of World War II-era African-Americans known as the Tuskegee Airmen.
 His plane was shot down on Easter Sunday in 1945 over Austria.
 In 2018 he was inducted into the Rhode Island Aviation Hall of Fame.

 Military service

 World War II

 After his graduation (September 8, 1944) from the Tuskegee Institute in Alabama he was assigned to the 301st Fighter Squadron, 332nd fighter group in Ramitelli, Italy.
 Armstrong flew missions escorting bombers to targets in Nazi territory.

 On Easter Sunday April 1, 1945, he was among a group of Tuskegee airmen escorting bombers back to their base.
-The Tuskegee airmen were attacked by a group of German fighters and Amrstrong's plane was one of two American planes shot down.
+The Tuskegee airmen were attacked by a group of German fighters and Armstrong's plane was one of two American planes shot down.
 His body was not recovered.

 Dogfight

 The Tuskegee Airmen had a successful mission escorting bombers on a bombing mission over St. Polten, Austria April 1, 1945.
 Returning to base, the American planes were attacked by German fighter planes.
 The Tuskegee airmen broke away to take on the German fighter planes.
 The Tuskegee airmen were able to shoot down 12 of the German fighter planes, but two P-51s were shot down.
 Armstrong's plane crashed into the ground, his body was not recovered.
 Walter Manning was able to deploy his parachute but was subsequently lynched.